 Amos is mentioned several times in the New Testament.
 The first quotation is in Acts 7:42-43.
 There Stephen quotes some verses from Amos 5 in his speech (Amos 5:25-27).
 He does this to prove that the people have surrendered themselves to idolatry from their earliest beginnings.
 He also points to the judgment of the exile to Babel.

-Stephen ‘uses’ Amos because of the crisis in which the Jews find themselves at that time.
+Stephen references Amos because of the crisis in which the Jews find themselves at that time.
 It is their last chance to accept the Lord Jesus, Who was ready to come (Acts 7:56).
 Unfortunately, they did not seize this last chance.

 But after the judgment, there is a blessing in the realm of peace for both the Jew and the Gentile.
 That is what the second quote refers to.
 This is done by James in Acts 15 (Acts 15:16-17).
-He quotes a few verses from Amos 9 (Amos 9:11-12) to make it clear that the Gentiles should not be forced to be circumcised, but that they have been accepted as sons by God independently of the Jews.
-In the realm of peace, the nations will be blessed, not by joining Israel, but by seeking the LORD the God of Israel.
+He quotes a few verses from Amos 9 (Amos 9:11-12) to make it clear that the Gentiles should not be forced to be circumcised, but that they have been accepted as sons by God, independent of the Jews.
+In the realm of peace, the nations will be blessed, not by joining Israel, but by seeking the LORD, the God of Israel.
 This will happen when the church is raptured and Israel is again accepted by God as His people.

-So we see that on two major occasions in the history of the Christian church, in Acts 7 and Acts 15, the Spirit has made use of Amos has written, who occupies a somewhat inconspicuous place in the Bible.
+So we see that on two major occasions in the history of the Christian church, in Acts 7 and Acts 15, the Spirit has made use of what Amos has written, who occupies a somewhat inconspicuous place in the Bible.